yashkhandelwal-pw/payment-form-k8-26-27/SETUP_SUMMARY.md

 ✅ **No User Authentication** - Users just enter email and submit
 ✅ **More Secure** - Service Account credentials stay on server
 ✅ **Simpler UX** - One less step for users
-✅ **Better for Production** - Standard backend pattern
+✅ **Local Development** - Easy to set up and use locally

 ## Next Steps

 1. Follow `BACKEND_SETUP.md` for detailed instructions
-2. Test the complete flow
+2. Test the complete flow locally
-3. Deploy backend to production (Heroku, Railway, Render, etc.)
-4. Update `BACKEND_API_URL` in `config.js` with production URL
+3. Start using the application for payment form submissions

 ## Support